napkyns/toolbox/src/ApiService/README.md

 2. Catches 401 responses and optionally redirects to a provided `loginUrl`.
 3. Accepts an array of `include` or `require` parameters and joins the array before the request.
 4. Accepts a payload with camelCased keys and converts the keys to snake_case before the request.
+5. Parses certain payload values, such as `moment` objects and `files`.

 ## Config